is a part of France that is easy to reach.

 If travelling from Cherbourg

 join the Rhone valley at Montelimar.
-This avoids all major bottlenecks,
+This avoids the major bottlenecks,

 but includes about 180 km on single carriageway roads, through